The Year Racum Almost Missed Christmas

 “Oh Racum!”
 Mrs. Raccoon cried.
 “Oh my poor little Racum.
 I am so glad that you are alright!”

-Racum’s Mother and Father hugged him.
-They all stood by the tree and each one said their own little prayer of thanks to the angel.
+Racum’s mother and father hugged him.
+They all stood by the tree, and each one said their own little prayer of thanks to the angel.

 “Ho!
 Ho!
 Ho!” came the sound of Santa’s merry voice.
 “Merry Christmas.”